 The Charlotte Bobcats are on their way to becoming the Charlotte Hornets.

-The Bobcats have started pursuing a name change to Charlottes original NBA team, an informed source has confirmed to the Observer.
-Though the Bobcats will need permission from the league to make such a change, incoming NBA commissioner Adam Silver has twice indicated that shouldnt be a problem.
+The Bobcats have started pursuing a name change to Charlotte’s original NBA team, an informed source confirmed to the Observer.
+Though the Bobcats will need permission from the league to make such a change, incoming NBA commissioner Adam Silver has twice indicated that shouldn’t be a problem.

 Players like Muggsy Bogues and Dell Curry still live here and are still prominent figures.
 The Hornets drafted power forward Larry Johnson and center Alonzo Mourning with top-two picks and they led the team to an unlikely victory over the Boston Celtics in a first-ever playoff appearance in 1993.

-CBSsports.com first reported Friday night that the Bobcats have applying for rights on the Hornets name the New Orleans franchise recently discarded to become the Pelicans.
-The Pelicans name changed opened the door for the return of the Hornets name to Charlotte.
+CBSsports.com first reported Friday night that the Bobcats have started applying for various rights on the Hornets name the New Orleans franchise recently discarded to become the Pelicans.
+The Pelicans decision opened the door to this move.

 A dispute over the suitability of the Charlotte Coliseum (which had only a handful of luxury suites) caused then-owners George Shinn and Ray Wooldridge to apply for relocation to New Orleans.

 The NBA eventually granted the Hornets permission to move in 2002, but simultaneously began negotiations to replace them in Charlotte with an expansion team.
 That team, awarded to Bob Johnson, was named the “Bobcats’’ with an orange-and-blue color scheme.